nus-cs2113-AY2223S2/tp/docs/team/poobalanaatmikalakshmi.md

 #### Contributions to the DG
 - Delete Module
 - UML diagrams for DateCommand, FindCommand
-- Class diagram for Storage
+- Class diagram for Storage,DeleteHelpCommand
 - Appendix E: Adding a ToDo/Event/Deadline,Deleting a Todo/Event/Deadline,Adding a Module,Adding a Lesson,Deleting a Module,Deleting a Lesson
 #### Contributions to team-based tasks
 - Helped maintain issue tracker